EaseFilterSDK/AutoFileEncryptExample/README.md

 ![File Monitor](https://www.easefilter.com/Images/TransparentFileEncryption.png)

+## The features of the EaseFilter Encryption SDK:
+1. Completely transparent file encryption in file system level.
+2. Random block level decryption.
+3. High encryption or decryption performance.

 ## The products you can develop with EaseFilter Encryption SDK:

 1. Data encryption at rest.
 Encryption at rest prevents the attacker from accessing the unencrypted data by ensuring the data is encrypted when on disk.